irri094/cse408ebay/README.md

 When customer and seller are under the same hub:

 Seller &rarr Local Deliveryman &rarr Customer

-(Status) : In Shop &rarr Picked Up &rarr Delivered
+(Status) : In Shop --> Picked Up --> Delivered

-When customer and seller are under differnt hub:
+When customer and seller are under different hub:

-Seller &rarr Local Deliveryman &rarr Hub Employee &rarr Inter-District Deliveryman &rarr Hub Employee &rarr Local Deliveryman &rarr Customer
+Seller --> Local Deliveryman --> Hub Employee --> Inter-District Deliveryman --> Hub Employee --> Local Deliveryman --> Customer

-(Status) : In Shop &rarr Picked Up &rarr In Hub &rarr On Highway &rarr In Hub2 &rarr Out To Delivery &rarr Delivered
+(Status) : In Shop --> Picked Up --> In Hub --> On Highway --> In Hub2 --> Out To Delivery --> Delivered

 ## Bidding in an Auction